luisarizmendi/ocp-libvirt-ipi/README.md

 Imaging that you have a PC/Laptop (with a good amount of RAM and CPU) running Fedora or a CentOS7 server and you want to run OpenShift on them, but you don't want to use CodeReady Containers VM (because multiple reasons... but let's say that you want to test the latest bits)... well... that's the use case of this automation.

-You can choose to run a full OpenShift installation (with 3 masters and 2+ nodes) or just 3 masters with no workers, or a single VM all-in-one*
+You can choose to run a full OpenShift installation (with 3 masters and 2+ nodes) or just 3 masters with no workers.
+The all-in-one with OCP4 deployement most of the time fails (even when including manual patch shown in BUG 1805034), I still need to invest some time troubleshooting that...

-*NOTE: VM must have more than 12GB and 4CPUs.

 OpenShift libvirt IPI
 =====================